wizwizdev/wizwizxui-timebot/README.md

 #### To register the server, observe the following points:

 - Use a port that is open on the host, if you are not sure, send a ticket to the hosting support and ask for open ports on the server, usually port 8080 is open on most hosts.
-- If your panel has a domain, the ssl of the panel must be active and start it with https
+- If your panel uses a domain, the ssl of the panel must be active and start it with https
-- If your panel has an IP address, please delete the two boxes in the settings of the panel according to the image below and save and restart the panel, and to register the server in the robot, you must enter it as http
+- If your panel uses an IP address, please delete the two boxes in the settings of the panel according to the image below and save and restart the panel, and to register the server in the robot, you must enter it as http

 <a align="center">